 Your business may already have a listing, but you need to claim ownership over it so that you can edit the content in the listing.
 Besides, you get some excellent tools with the platform that will show you analytics about views and searches.

-To set up your Google My Business page, you will sign into the platform through Google.
+To set up your Google Business Profile page, you will sign into the platform through Google.
 Make sure that when you sign up, you use your business email.
 You can then fill in the information about your business, but ensure that it matches the exact information you use elsewhere.

 Do not forget to link your page to your website and add high-quality photos.
 You should also list your business hours.